skubalj/build_html/README.md

 1. You can implement your own HTML types and add them using `HtmlContainer::add_html`
 2. You can add one-off raw content using `HtmlContainer::add_raw`

+## Contributing
+If you have an idea for making this library better, feel free to open an issue or pull request on GitHub!
+I try to respond within a reasonable amount of time, but please keep in mind that maintaining this library is not my full time job.

 ## Acknowledgment
 This project was made possible thanks to the following great projects:
 * [test-case](https://crates.io/crates/test-case): Marcin Sas-Szymanski, Wojciech Polak